RELEASE255/ML01_project/README.md

 ```

 *Revision date: 2026.04.22*<br>
-© ML01 PROJECT by Greg | All rights reserved
+© ML01 project by Greg | All rights reserved